 Visitation on Monday at Bradley, Smith & Smith Funeral Home in Springfield included sports themed elements as a nod to the physical education teacher and coach who led Madison to two state championships in soccer, a sectional championship in baseball and the state tournament in basketball.

 Chandler died Thursday after battling pancreatic cancer for several years.
-In June, students and alumni played in a soccer tournament in his honor and to wish him well in his retirement.
+In June, students and alumni in his honor and to wish him well in his retirement.

 Madison Education Association President Robert I. Grundfest, who coached with Chandler when the soccer team won state titles in the 1990s, said, "Bob taught his players, and me, the importance of preparation and dedication, but he also coached fairness, teamwork and love of the game."